 You can include expenses such as material expenses, assistant expenses and purchased services into your work.
-Mela, the insurer of grant recipients, will accept that expenses account for half of the received grant.
+Mela, the insurer of grant recipients, will accept that expenses account maximum for half of the received grant.

 The grant is for work performed during the calendar year that follows the year the grant was awarded.
 Grants are not awarded for expenses generated prior to the grant decision.
 The main rule is that grants are to be used within two years of the date when they were awarded.
 The Foundation can award funding for work which begins, at its earliest, in October of the year the grant was awarded.
 As a rule, grants are paid out during the year after the year when the grant was awarded, and are to be used within two years of the time they were awarded.
 Grants are awarded for one year at a time.

 The purpose of Alfred Kordelin Foundation is to promote Finnish science and culture or their internationalization.
 The applicant is entitled to receive a scholarship if the applicant has, on the basis of previous evidence, the conditions for implementing the plan he has submitted.
 In evaluating the grant applications, specialists pay attention to the relevance of the subject and to the quality, content and feasibility of the research plan.
 In addition, the applicant’s activity in the discipline is taken into account, for example, other than the dissertation’s publishing and participation in international congresses.
 Decisions on awarded grants are made by the board of Alfred Kordelin Foundation.
 The Foundation does not publish the names of the experts who evaluate applications.

 It is a requirement of a grant awarded for full-time work that the recipient does not work full-time elsewhere, for example in a doctoral school.
 Receiving another working grant or unemployment benefits during the grant period is also not allowed.
 During the grant period, you can be employed for a maximum of 25% of working time.
 This means that alongside the work performed with the support of a grant, you may work sporadically, or regularly by the hour, for example.
 This will not impact the length of the grant period.
-The grants cover employment pension insurance, occupational accident insurance, and group life insurance.

 A prerequisite for receiving a grant is that the applicant does not work full-time elsewhere, for example at a doctoral school.
 Receiving another working grant or unemployment benefits during the grant period is also not allowed.
 The grants cover employment pension insurance, occupational accident insurance, and group life insurance.
 Please read further information, Mela.